sirskunkalot/PlanBuild/SeedTotem/README.md

     Dispersion time: Time (in seconds) between each dispersion (default: 10) Space requirement margin: Extra distance to make sure plants have enough space (default: 0.1) Max retries: Number of retries when randomly sampling possible planting locations(default: 8) (Don't increase too much, can cause lag!)
-    Dispersion count: Maximum number of plants to place when dispersing (default: 5) Harvest on hit: Should the Seed totem send out a wave to pick all pickables in radius when damaged? (default: true) Check for cultivated ground: Should the Seed totem also check for cultivated land? (default: true)
+    Max seeds in totem: Soft limit of number of seeds (like the Kiln or Smelters), 0 is no limit (default: 0) Dispersion count: Maximum number of plants to place when dispersing (default: 5) Harvest on hit: Should the Seed totem send out a wave to pick all pickables in radius when damaged? (default: true) Check for cultivated ground: Should the Seed totem also check for cultivated land? (default: true)